Ememscriba/Ememscriba/README.md

   - How systems scale
   - Infrastructure concepts before heavy tooling

-I’m taking my time to understand *why* things work — not just *how* to run commands.
+I’m taking my time to understand *why* things work, not just *how* to run commands.

 ---